steveculshaw/brindlewoodbay/README.md

 She's leads us off to the other side of the cliff, where there are paths down to the quarry.
 Then off to the side undergrowth, she's found something bizarre<br>

-* [VOID] bit pile of shop mannikin limbs, with a mannikin head on top; with a broadening smile <br>
+* Void:  a pile of shop mannikin limbs, with a mannikin head on top; with a broadening smile <br>
-* [CLUE] school football trophy, the plaque front of it has been broken off
+* Clue:  school football trophy, the plaque front of it has been broken off

 Meanwhile back at the pumping station ... <br>